Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 7. Eggshells

-Therefore, save your eggshells, rinse them, and crush them into small pieces.
-Sprinkle these around the base of plants you want to protect.
+So, save your eggshells, rinse them, and crush them into small pieces.
+Sprinkle these around the base of the plants you want to protect.

-You can also make a homemade snail repellent spray with chili peppers.
+You can also make a homemade snail-repellent spray using hot peppers.

-Just soak about a dozen thinly sliced chilies in a liter of hot water.
-Leave it for a day.
+Just soak about a dozen sliced hot peppers in a liter of hot water.
+Leave them for a day.

 Next, add a small amount of liquid soap to the concoction.
 Finally, strain and pour it into a spray bottle.